lugu/toner_chip_reset/README.md

 * Try i2c clock at 400kHz and 1MHz
 * Scan for device
 * Analyse I2C trame with a logical analyser
+* Visualize I2C packets with pulseview
+* Read one EEPROM datasheet

 Todo
 =====

-* Read one EEPROM datasheet
+* Debug i2c addresses sent (1010001 and not 0101000)
 * Verifies the timming between read and write operations
 * Find the exact EEPROM chip model
 * Find a dummy i2c device to validate the communication